sarahnator/python-checkin/README.md

-# PY-Checkin
+# Python-Checkin
-Python program that automates data retrieval from MyFitnessPal and updates a google spreadsheet with daily nutrition stats and weights.
+A data retrieval automation program that migrates data from the MyFitnessPal and FitBit/Garmin APIs into google spreadsheets for data analysis.

 ## TODO
  * update this readme